m-ld/m-ld-security-spec/threats/e-invoicing.md

 ### confidentiality

-A draft order must be confidential; visible only to identified user roles, e.g. buyer, seller, shipping agent, lender; and delegates such as notaries and solicitors.
+An order must be confidential; visible only to identified user roles, e.g. buyer, seller, shipping agent, lender; and delegates such as notaries and solicitors.

-At different stages of the procurement lifecycle, different visibilities apply.
+At different stages of the lifecycle of a procurement, different visibilities apply.
 It may originate with a process at the buyer (a _requisition_, e.g. a tender or Request for Quotation, RfQ) or at the seller (e.g. an auction), and at this stage could be shared with multiple second-parties, or even publicly.

 When a specific seller or buyer has been selected, the ongoing state of the procurement becomes private to the two parties.
-It is from this point that we model a draft order, which therefore has strictly one buying party and one selling party.
+It is from this point that we model an order, which therefore has strictly one buying party and one selling party.

-Each party may associate private data with the draft order, such as alternative suppliers (buyer), or warehouse locations (seller).
+Each party may associate private data with the order, such as alternative suppliers (buyer), or warehouse locations (seller).
 Such associated data are out of scope of this analysis.
 Other roles may share components of the document, for example, a shipping agent may have access to required information for a customs declaration, but not actual prices paid.

-Also confidential is the _history_ of the draft order (see also §[auditing](#auditing)).
+Also confidential is the _history_ of the order (see also §[auditing](#auditing)).
 Parties should only have visibility on:

 - the history of components to which they have access, and
 - historical operations during the period of their read access.